Menu

 May 30, 2019 4:30:00 PM

 The Jira Project Reporting Academy is back!
-If you have been following this course, you're closer to learn effectively build an organic way to centralize project data and visualize it with Projectrak (formerly Profields) and eazyBI.
+If you have been following this course, you're closer to learning how to effectively creating reports in Jira and building an organic ways to centralize project data and visualize it with Projectrak (formerly Profields) and eazyBI, especially in this chapter, where you'll learn how to create a Gantt chart for projects.

-In this third fascicle of The Jira Project Reporting Academy we're diving deeper on how to create powerful and useful reports with the integration of Projectrak and eazyBI, if this is too advanced, we'll recommend to step back and read first how to set the flow of data from these two useful apps, and after how to create the first project chart, where was explained how to set of three gauge charts from the data in a simple grid, with the following result:
+In this third fascicle of The Jira Project Reporting Academy, we're diving deeper into how to create powerful and useful reports with the integration of Projectrak and eazyBI, if this is too advanced, we'll recommend step back and read first how to set the flow of data from these two useful apps, and after how to create the first project chart, where was explained how to set of three gauge charts from the data in a simple grid, with the following result:

 Gauge chart on a jira project report with Profields and eazyBI

-Using this kind of chart we can quickly understand the financial status of the project.
-Having this in sight we will be able to act on solid ground, and have enough knowledge to build reports that help you track your project portfolio... for example, knowing whether we can add new tasks to a project... or whether we should renegotiate the budget with our client first.
+Using this kind of chart, we can quickly understand the project's financial status.
+Having this in sight, we will be able to act on solid ground and have enough knowledge to build reports that help you track your project portfolio.
+For example, we can know whether we can add new tasks to a project or whether we should renegotiate the budget with our client first.

 Project Status